Understanding Papular Eczema: Symptoms, Causes And Treatment

 Does papular eczema itch?

 Yes, like other types of eczema, papular eczema can also become very itchy.
 To soothe the itchiness, try using Happy Cappy Moisturizing Cream.
-It contains Licorice root extract that helps soothe irritation and itchiness.
+It contains Licorice root extract that helps alleviate irritation and itchiness.

 What can trigger papular eczema?